KingScooty/creativenightly.com/app/_posts/2016-02-12-How-to-lint-your-css-with-stylelint.md

 }
 ~~~

 Now they're getting somewhere!
-With a max nesting limit set to 3, this would now be accepted by the linter, and the build would pass.
+This would now be accepted by the linter, and the build would pass.
 The code above isn't bad, but it could always be better!
-If we set the max nesting limit to 2, the project manager would be forced to think even harder, and add a class to the anchor tag to remove even more nesting.
+If you wanted to be *really* strict, you could turn all nesting---excluding @ rules---off completely.
+This would really force members of the codebase---including the project manager---to think very carefully about what they're writing.

 ~~~sass
 .component:hover {